daisydaisyyy/l-system-generator/README.md

 Configuration: users enter their axiom, rules, depth, and angle, then click Start

-Generate & Draw: animate the plant growth
+Generate + Draw: animate the plant growth, auto-centering the drawing is done by default.

 Save: sends the compressed genome to /api/save.php, where PHP stores it in the plants table using prepared statements.